 If you already have a pet bird, give it a good life.

-Offer regular exercise and play with your parrot.
+Try to give your bird the best life possible with you.
+Offer regular exercise and mental stimulation.
 Feed it fresh fruits and vegetables.
-Schedule regular checkups with your vet.
+Schedule regular check‑ups with your vet.

 • World Parrot Trust

 • Parrots International